 - Manage student loan repayment plans.

-- Enter personal information.
-Start by heading to the Federal Student Aid website.
-You will need to provide your Social Security number, email address, phone number, full name, date of birth and mailing address.
+- Enter personal information: Visit the Federal Student Aid website where you will provide your Social Security number, email address, phone number, full name, date of birth and mailing address.

-- Enter your email address or phone number.
-An email address or phone number can be used for only one FSA account.
-If you share an email or phone number with someone else, make sure that it has not already been used to create an FSA ID.
+- Enter your email address or phone number: An email address or phone number can be used for only one FSA account.
+If you share an email or phone number with someone else, make sure that it has not already been used to create a FSA ID.